Olaudah Equiano: Early life and enslavement

 In Virginia, Equiano was bought by Michael Henry Pascal, a lieutenant in the Royal Navy.
-Pascal renamed the boy "Gustavus Vassa", after the 16th-century King of Sweden Gustav Vasa who began the Protestant Reformation in Sweden.
-Equiano had already been renamed twice: he was called Michael while on board the slave ship that brought him to the Americas; and Jacob, by his first owner.
-This time, Equiano refused and told his new owner that he would prefer to be called Jacob.
+Pascal renamed the boy Gustavus Vassa after the 16th-century King of Sweden Gustav Vasa who began the Protestant Reformation in Sweden.
+Equiano had already been renamed twice: he was called Michael while on board the slave ship that brought him to the Americas and Jacob by his first owner.
+This time Equiano refused and told his new owner that he would prefer to be called Jacob.
 His refusal, he says, "gained me many a cuff" and eventually he submitted to the new name.
-He used this name for the rest of his life, including on all official records; he only used Equiano in his autobiography.
+He used this name for the rest of his life, including on all official records; he used Equiano only in his autobiography.

 Pascal took Equiano with him when he returned to England and had him accompany him as a valet during the Seven Years' War with France (1756–1763).
-Equiano gives eyewitness reports of the Siege of Louisbourg (1758), the Battle of Lagos (1759) and the Capture of Belle Île (1761).
-Also trained in seamanship, Equiano was expected to assist the ship's crew in times of battle; his duty was to haul gunpowder to the gun decks.
+Equiano gives witness reports of the Siege of Louisbourg (1758), the Battle of Lagos (1759) and the Capture of Belle Île (1761).
+Also trained in seamanship, Equiano was expected to assist the ship's crew in times of battle: his duty was to haul gunpowder to the gun decks.
 Pascal favoured Equiano and sent him to his sister-in-law in Great Britain so that he could attend school and learn to read and write.

-Equiano converted to Christianity and was baptised at St Margaret's, Westminster, on 9 February 1759, when he was described in the parish register as "a Black, born in Carolina, 12 years old".
-His godparents were Mary Guerin and her brother, Maynard, who were cousins of his master Pascal.
+Equiano converted to Christianity and was baptised at St Margaret's, Westminster on 9 February 1759, when he was described in the parish register as "a Black, born in Carolina, 12 years old".
+His godparents were Mary Guerin and her brother, Maynard, who were cousins of his master, Pascal.
 They had taken an interest in him and helped him to learn English.
 Later, when Equiano's origins were questioned after his book was published, the Guerins testified to his lack of English when he first came to London.

-In December 1762, Pascal sold Equiano to Captain James Doran of the Charming Sally at Gravesend, from where he was transported back to the Caribbean, to Montserrat, in the Leeward Islands.
+In December 1762 Pascal sold Equiano to Captain James Doran of the Charming Sally at Gravesend, from where he was transported back to the Caribbean, to Montserrat, in the Leeward Islands.
 There, he was sold to Robert King, an American Quaker merchant from Philadelphia who traded in the Caribbean.